SHORT BIOGRAPHY (300 words)

-Avril Kinsey is a commissioned composer and award winning internationally acclaimed concert guitarist.
+Dr Avril Kinsey is a commissioned composer and internationally acclaimed concert guitarist.
+As a writer she was awarded the WGSA Muse award in 2020 for the best feature film screenplay in an unproduced category.
+She received her Masters in Music (cum laude) and in April 2018 she was awarded the prestigious Doctor of Music degree in Composition for her 93 minute portfolio of scores.
 Kinsey is founding director of the Cape Town Academy of Music, the Cape Town International Guitar Festival and the Avril Kinsey Classical Guitar Competition.
 Over a thousand performances of her African-inspired compositions for classical guitar have been performed world-wide to critical acclaim.
 “Ingenious, evocative, (…) a master musician of unusual ability.”
 Colin Cooper, Classical Guitar Magazine (UK).
 Her orchestral works have been performed by the Cape Town Philharmonic Orchestra and the KZN Philharmonic Orchestra.
+“Overall VULCANUS is an impressive work that deserves live performance … the orchestration demonstrates a sound knowledge of the craft … the dramatic purpose is secure and compelling.”
+Professor Philip Grange, University of Manchester, UK.

-She lectures at the Cape Town Academy of Music in guitar (classical and rock/pop), piano, voice (pop and jazz), as well as theory and composition.
+She lectures at the Cape Town Academy of Music & Film in guitar (classical), piano, voice, as well as theory and composition.
+Avril also supervises written work, creativity, essays, scripts and theses.
 Her international pre-degree certificate courses with practical musicianship, entrepreneurship, songwriting and music education streams have helped students bridge the gap between school music, university and pursuing a professional music career.
-She has given guitar talks and master classes at the Royal Academy of Music (UK), Trinity College of Music London, Volterra Project (Italy), Hermoupolis Guitar Festival (Greece), Mannes School of Music and Julliard in New York.
+She has given guitar talks and master classes at the Royal Academy of Music (UK), Trinity College of Music London, Volterra Project (Italy), Hermoupolis Guitar Festival (Greece), Mannes School of Music and Julliard in New York, as well as lecturing at the Guitar Foundation of America (Miami).

-She is a researcher and published author with three music books and several music articles to her credit.
-Her most well known Guitar Music From Africa is published by Art Music (SA), while Classical Guitar (UK) and Soundboard (USA) have published her articles.
-Prior to her masters degree (cum laude) and current doctoral studies she undertook a prolific performing career, concertizing in the United Kingdom, United States of America, Singapore, Malaysia, Portugal, Spain, Italy, Holland, Belgium, Austria, Germany, Denmark, Scotland, Greece and South Africa.
-Her guitar compositions are published by Art Music, while the South African Music Rights Organisation has commissioned and sponsored her compositional and teaching work.
+Avril is a researcher and published author with several published articles in journals such as Soundboard (USA) and Classical Guitar Magazine (former UK, now USA).
+She has authored and composed three music books, and has been recorded on 4 continents.
+Her most well known and internationally acclaimed being Guitar Music From Africa, published by Art Music and Ashley Mark publishing.
+She undertook a prolific performing career, concertizing in the United Kingdom, United States of America, Singapore, Malaysia, Portugal, Spain, Italy, Holland, Belgium, Austria, Germany, Denmark, Scotland, Greece and South Africa.
+Her guitar compositions are published by Art Music, while the Southern African Music Rights Organisation has commissioned and sponsored her compositional and teaching work.
 She was awarded several prestigious awards for her work in research and music education, including a life-time achievement Astris award.

 LONG BIOGRAPHY (570 words)

-Avril Kinsey was born in England and brought up in South Africa.
+Dr Avril Kinsey (TLDM, PDM, MMus cum laude, DMus) was born in England, but lived her life in South Africa.
 She is a commissioned composer and an award winning international concert guitarist.
+In February 2020 she won the WGSA Muse award for the best unproduced feature film screenplay.
 Kinsey is founding director of the Cape Town Academy of Music, the Cape Town International Guitar Festival and the Avril Kinsey Classical Guitar Competition.
 Her numerous guitar works have been published by Art Music (South Africa) and Ashley Mark Publishing (UK).
 She has five recordings and three music books with the Art Music label.
-Her current work is an orchestral score for a 2-Act Ballet entitled Vulcanus (DMus portfolio) and the Fynbos Suite for guitar and 6 voices inspired by the paintings of Steven Felmore.
+Her most recent work is an orchestral score for a 2-Act Ballet entitled Vulcanus (DMus portfolio) and the Fynbos Suite for guitar and 6 voices inspired by the paintings of Steven Felmore.
 Her orchestral works have been performed by the Cape Town Philharmonic Orchestra and the KZN Philharmonic.

 In 2009 Kinsey completed her Master of Music degree with distinction at the University of Cape Town (UCT) under acclaimed composer and musicologist Dr Hendrik Hofmeyr.
-Her 308-page thesis on South African Composers for the Classical Guitar included a catalogue of her own works.
-She is currently doing a doctoral degree in orchestral composition at the Nelson Mandela Metropolitan University (NMMU) under internationally published composer and lecturer Dr Hans Roosenschoon.
+Her 308-page thesis on South African Composers for the Classical Guitar included a catalogue of her works.
+She completed a doctoral degree in orchestral composition at the Nelson Mandela University (NMU) under internationally published composer and lecturer Prof Hans Roosenschoon.

 As a classical guitarist-composer Kinsey has performed her own music in many parts of the world including Singapore, Malaysia, Portugal, Spain, Holland, Belgium, Austria, Germany, Denmark, England, Scotland, North America and more recently in Italy and Greece.
 She has recorded live on numerous radio and television broadcasts including the BBC (UK), Austrian Radio, KPFK (USA) and SABC radio and television (SA).
 Dr Gregory Newton (USA) performed several of Kinsey’s African-inspired guitar works, with their recreation of bird-calls and indigenous instruments, as part of his DMA degree recitals.